 - Optimized metrics: LCP

+, as we all know, is one of the major online marketplaces that connects millions of buyers and sellers.
+Into their product pages, they use high-resolution images, detailed descriptions, and interactive features, which caused slow loading times.
 To improve LCP, eBay used server-side rendering (SSR) and switched to WebP for faster image loading.
 They also delayed non-essential scripts to speed up pages.
 These changes improved LCP by 40%, making pages load faster and reducing bounce rates.
 The company also saw an increase in completed purchases as users stayed engaged longer.

 DeeZee